OpenRCT2/docs/playing/landscaping/index.rst

 .. image:: _static/land_already_owned.gif

 To actually purchase the land, hover over a map tile that can be purchased and click.
 Just like the terrain tool, the size of land purchased can be adjusted using the -/+ buttons, or by clicking on the grid icon.
-Note that the price of the land being purchsed is shown at the bottom of the land rights menu.
+Note that the price of the land being purchased is shown at the bottom of the land rights menu.

 .. image:: _static/land_purchasing.gif